A balance scale placed on a conference room desk.

 • The amount of the loss as it relates to the investor’s liquid net worth (“nest egg”).

-We evaluate each case to determine the suitability profile of the potential client, the amount of money lost and the solvency of the broker-dealer in question.
-There is no charge to call and speak with the Firm about your case to determine if we feel further analysis is warranted.
+We evaluate each case to determine the suitability profile of the potential client, the amount of money lost, and the solvency of the broker-dealer in question.
+There is no charge to speak with the Firm about your case to determine if further analysis is warranted.

-If you think you have a claim, you should consult a knowledgeable attorney who has experience representing investors.
-There are many lawyers that offer free consultations without any obligation.
-If you decide that you should pursue your claims in court, you should hire a lawyer to represent you.
-Most attorneys have handled hundreds of cases, and have a good perspective of which cases will be successful, and what it takes to win.
+A separate yet nearly as popular FAQ we often get is if and when they should hire a securities fraud attorney.
+If you think you have a claim, consult a knowledgeable attorney with experience representing investors.
+Many lawyers offer free consultations without any obligation.
+If you decide to pursue your claims in court, you should hire a lawyer to represent you.
+Most attorneys have handled hundreds of cases and have a good perspective of which cases will succeed and what it takes to win.

+A critical FAQ related to securities fraud concerns the timing of the claim.
 Yes.
-Filing your claim sooner increases your chances of a recovery because, information and witnesses are more available and recollection of the events is often better.
-Furthermore, and significantly, if a case is not timely filed, the broker gains certain legal defenses that could bar your claim.
-These defenses are commonly referred to as Statute of Limitations defenses and while FINRA jurisdiction can extend for as long as six years, there are some causes of action as short as one year.
-Contacting a lawyer about your claim as early as possible is important.
+Filing your claim sooner increases your chances of recovery because information and witnesses are more available, and recollection of the events is often better.
+Furthermore, and significantly, if a case is not filed promptly, the broker gains certain legal defenses that could bar your claim.
+These defenses are commonly referred to as Statute of Limitations defenses, and while FINRA jurisdiction can extend for as long as six years, some causes of action are as short as one year.
+Our response to this FAQ is that clients should immediately contact a securities fraud lawyer about their claims.

-Many securities cases do settle.
-In some situations, the parties agree to mediate their dispute prior to the arbitration hearing.
-Mediation is a voluntary process utilizing the services of an independent third party who attempts to facilitate a settlement between the parties by analyzing the strengths and weaknesses of the respective party’s case and offering his/her opinion on what the eventual outcome may be at arbitration.
+Many securities cases are settled.
+Sometimes, the parties agree to mediate their dispute before the arbitration hearing.
+A common FAQ among clients whose securities fraud claims move to mediation is what the mediation process entails.
+Mediation is a voluntary process utilizing the services of an independent third party who attempts to facilitate a settlement between the parties by analyzing the strengths and weaknesses of each party’s case and offering their opinion on the eventual outcome at arbitration.

-Mediation is a settlement conference held prior to trial.
-Both sides, along with their lawyers, appear before a mediator, who is typically a retired judge or lawyer, or an expert in the securities field.
-The mediator’s role is to hear both sides of the argument and to attempt to resolve the conflict between the two parties.
-Mediation is voluntary and all information divulged during the mediation process is confidential.
-Mediation is an opportunity to attempt to voluntarily resolve the dispute before leaving it up to the arbitrators to decide.
+A FAQ The White Law Group often receives concerns about how mediators reach a ruling in securities fraud claims.
+The mediator’s role is to hear both sides of the argument and attempt to resolve the conflict between the two parties.
+Mediation is voluntary, and all information divulged during the process is confidential.
+It is an opportunity to try to resolve the dispute voluntarily before leaving it up to the arbitrators to decide.

-Over the last several years the popularity of annuities has grown enormously.
-The reason for this is the broker receives one of the highest selling commissions of all financial products when selling a variable annuity.
-Before investing in an annuity, a broker should determine whether or not the investment is suitable given the customer’s age, investments needs, station in life and risk tolerance.
+Over the last several years, the popularity of annuities has grown enormously.
+This is because the broker receives one of the highest selling commissions of all financial products when selling a variable annuity.
+A FAQ The White Law Group often hears from clients in securities fraud cases whether the broker had their best interests at heart when recommending they invest in a variable annuity.
+Before investing in an annuity, a broker should determine whether or not the investment is suitable given the customer’s age, investment needs, station in life, and risk tolerance.

 For instance: